 We provide civic and community information, development projects & politics of vital interest to residents and business owners in East Fort Worth.

-View the meeting here.
+Watch the meeting video:

 April - Mayoral Candidate Forum

 Eleven candidates submitted papers to be on the ballot for the 2021 Mayoral election.

 2021 Candidates for FW Mayor

 Each candidate for mayor was given an opportunity to answer this questions from our organization.Their responses are on the Candidates for Mayor page.
 The six candidates that answered our question were invited to be guest speakers at the April Zoom meeting.

 Five of the 11 candidates joined EFWBA for a Mayoral candidate question & answer session.
 Attending the April 1 meeting were Dr. Brian Byrd, Daniel Caldwell, Mattie Parker, Deborah Peoples and Ann Zadeh.
 Mylene George submitted her response to the questions we sent each candidate, but was not at the Zoom meeting.

 Text from this text stream will be included on the website: https://efwba.org/CandidateForum2021.html